 This book is a practical guide and companion reference to all aspects of typography on the web.
 It deftly combines implementation details with typographic theory, and is ideal for designers, developers and anyone else involved in the process of creating a website.

-- Download sample chapter (Designing Paragraphs 0.7Mb PDF)
+- Download sample chapter (Numerals and Tables 0.7Mb PDF)

 - We are all Typographers

 - Preparing the ground